guibueno/guibueno.github.io/_docs/eval-05-results.markdown

 * Nissa: [http://tinyurl.com/Nissa-LBug](http://tinyurl.com/Nissa-LBug)
 * Nicole: [http://tinyurl.com/Nicole-LBug](http://tinyurl.com/Nicole-LBug)

-In order to protect the privacy of the users (who agreed to be recorded), users are only identified by their first name and the videos were shared as "*unlisted*" (a direct URL link is necessary to access them).
+To protect the privacy of the users (who agreed to be recorded), users are only identified by their first name and the videos were shared as "*unlisted*" (a direct URL link is necessary to access them).

 ### Questionnaire

-The questionnaire was sent 2 days after the user tests.
+The questionnaire was sent two days after the user tests.

 #### Interest

 It called my attention that Nissa and Nicole have both declared that their interest in learning Portuguese had increased after the tests.
-This may indicate that the approach used by **LanguageBug** can be very effective in motivating learners.
+This may indicate that the approach used by **LanguageBug** can be very effective for motivating learners.

 [![*Nissa's notes*]({{site.baseurl}}/images/eval-results-learning.png)]({{site.baseurl}}/images/eval-results-learning.png)
 {: style="text-align: center"}